twilio-labs/plugin-signal2020/README.md

 You'll be prompted for your SIGNAL credentials that you also use to [log into the SIGNAL 2020 website](https://signal.twilio.com/login).

-> If you don't want to enter your email and password every time, you can also [store them as environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) and pass them via the `--email` and `--password` flags to `twilio signal2020`..
+> If you don't want to enter your email and password every time, you can also [store them as environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) and pass them via the `--email` flags to `twilio signal2020`..

 ## Usage